Find out if you need an Electronic Travel Authorization (eTA) or a visitor visa

 Note: U.S. citizens do not need an eTA or a visa.
 However, proper identification must be presented at the border.

 Find out if your need an eTA or a visitor visa

 Carry proper travel documents and identification

-- Show an immigration officer that you satisfy all other requirements to enter Canada.
-For instance, you may need a medical exam before arriving.
+- Demonstrate to an immigration officer that you satisfy all other requirements to enter Canada.
 If you do not meet all the requirements, you may not be allowed to enter.

 How-to videoA Step-by-step look at biometrics